 Element speciation, environmental chemistry of leaching behavior, spectroscopic surface analysis, applied geochemistry, reactive barriers, reactive transport modeling, environmental microbiology, biofouling, biofilms, sustainability, carbon sequestration, carbon cycling, and recycled materials.

 President Eighmy and his wife Peggy Eighmy have one daughter, Hannah, a pediatric operating nurse at Boston Children’s Hospital, and are the proudest of grandparents to Maeve Elizabeth.
-They enjoy fly fishing, hiking, cooking and playing with their three dogs.
+They enjoy fly fishing, hiking, cooking and playing with their three dogs: Finbarr, Albus and Fiona.